cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     `barmanObjectStore.serverName` property (by default assigned to the value of `name` in the external cluster definition).

 ### Bootstrap from a backup (`recovery`)

-The `recovery` bootstrap mode lets you create a new cluster from an existing backup, namely a *recovery object store*.
+The `recovery` bootstrap mode lets you create a new cluster from an existing physical base backup, and then reapply the WAL files containing the REDO log from the archive.
+Both base backups and WAL files are pulled from the *recovery object store*.

-There are two ways to achieve this result in CloudNativePG:
+Recovery from a *recovery object store* can be achieved in two ways:

 - using a recovery object store, that is a backup of another cluster created by Barman Cloud and defined via the `barmanObjectStore` option